Local Tips for Eating Alone in San Sebastián

 La Viña cheesecake is worth all the hype, and then some.

-In San Sebastian, your options for fantatic food are endless.
+In San Sebastián, your options for fantastic food are endless.
 To take your experience to the next level, book a table in one of the many Michelin-starred restaurants in town.
-No need to worry about the fact that you’re going alone—in these places, the service is worth every star and the staff is used to solo diners.
+No need to worry about the fact that you’re going alone—in these places.
+The service is worth every star, and the staff is used to solo diners.

-The most legendary Michelin star restaurant in San Sebastian is Arzak, the place that forms a big part of the city’s identity.
-In Arzak, whether you eat with company or alone is completely secondary to the experience of taking an unforgettable deep dive into the art of Basque gastronomy.
+The most legendary Michelin star restaurant in San Sebastián is Arzak, which is a place that forms a big part of the city’s identity.
+Whether you eat with company or alone is completely secondary to the experience of taking an unforgettable deep dive into the art of Basque gastronomy.

 fish dish